fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 - 8V to 18V supply from the DC_IN pins on the Low Speed Expansion Connector(CON7001)

 ### Power Measurement

+< A short section describing the how the board satisfies these requirements, any precautions to take while measuring and any additional measurement points that are exposed >

 The Helio X20 Development Board has three current sense resistors R916\ R923\ R924.